Alberta Born

 Sweet lumens lost unto cold matter dark

-To sail the rippled waves of time and space;
+To skim the rippled waves of time and space;

 To those who viewed, no stellar heart as bright,

-As that blest beacon lit by hand of Jove.
+As that blessed beacon lit by hand of Jove.

 Though eyes to heaven ever mark their gaze;